-An ILO in Social Studies is an opportunity to practice and improve global citizenship skills while studying a topic of choice.
-Student must have proven ability to work independently.
+An ILO in Social Studies is an opportunity to practice and improve advanced social studies and history skills while studying a topic of choice.
+Students must have proven ability to work independently and be motivated by a particular area of interest.
 Off-site time with a community mentor is strongly encouraged.